ipastusi/netreact/README.md

 - [ ] New event type - 0.0.0.0 source IP address
 - [ ] New event type - new IP address for the same MAC
 - [ ] New event type - new MAC address for the same IP
+- [ ] Schema validation when loading a state file